innate2adaptive/Decombinator-Tools/README.md

 * If comparing all samples in a particular sequencing run, note that as some runs contain several samples from the same individual/s, the absolute expected 'background' overlap will differ between runs.

-* The script calculates and plots the overlap of the alpha files first followed by beta.
+* The script calculates and plots the overlap of the alpha files first followed by the beta.